Last Updated: 5 May 2026

 The firm’s policy is the follow the same procedure as a request under the Right to Erasure.
 It will review all data held by the firm relating to the data subject and consider whether it holds any data in excess of that needed under its legitimate purpose.
 It will then restrict future processing of any “excess” data in accordance with the request of the data subject.

 Right to Data PortabilityThe right to data portability allows individuals to obtain and reuse their personal data for their own purposes across different services.
-This means they should be able to move, copy or transfer personal data easily from one IT environment to another, and from one service provide to another, in a safe and secure way.
+This means they should be able to move, copy or transfer personal data easily from one IT environment to another, and from one service provider to another, in a safe and secure way.
 This is an extension of the access right, and data subjects have the right to receive their data in a structured and machine-readable form.

 The right to data portability applies: